 WATCH: Incredible postgame duel between LSU, Southern bands in near-empty Tiger Stadium

-BATON ROUGE - Well after the concession stands closed and the fans started making their way to the parking lot Saturday night, the Golden Band and the Human Jukebox stuck around in Tiger Stadium to take care of some unfinished business.
+BATON ROUGE - Well after the concession stands closed and the fans started making their way to the parking lot Saturday night, the Golden Band and the Human Jukebox stuck around in Tiger Stadium to take care of some unfinished business in the Fifth Quarter.

 Just hours after Baton Rouge's most prestigious marching bands shared the field in a venue-rocking collaboration at halftime, musicians from LSU and Southern University stayed in their seats so they could have another shot at flexing their musical talents.